By Imthishan Giado

 Al-Khodair says KJO's management has been particularly impressed by the speed, accuracy - and most importantly, brevity - of report generation.

 "Previously we were gathering the information through Excel sheets, with many mistakes.
 The project reporting was also big non-standardised documents that you didn't really want to read.

 "When we brought Cognos, we have standardised both the forms and the percentage completion.
 So when we say 5% for a capital project, it means we are at that stage, when previously it was subject to department interpretation," he says.

 Future plans for Al-Khodair include upgrading to version 8 of Cognos, as well as moving to a complete implementation of SAP: "Right now we are working with the SAP team and will of course, also require integration with Cognos so we can get information about the material stock, invoice processing and spending, which we are not getting right now.
 But we will surely improve our area of reporting and highlight risks earlier in the year, rather than waiting until the end of the year where we don't have time to take correct action."

 "Imagine that we have finished our business plan in May and were able to finalise it in the first week of July!
-This is the beauty of the system that we have this year," he finishes.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+This is the beauty of the system that we have this year," he finishes.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.